MDS Aggregator – FAQ

 Key features include:

-- Support for multiple minimum data sets
+• Support for multiple minimum data sets

-- Automated validation and error logging
+• Automated validation and error logging

-- Support for distributed episode workflows and program stream mapping
+• Support for distributed episode workflows and program stream mapping

-- Custom field handling and advanced access controls
+• Custom field handling and advanced access controls

-- End-to-end tracking of reporting periods and submissions
+• End-to-end tracking of reporting periods and submissions

 Who can use the Fixus MDS Aggregator?

 Only agencies with the MDS Aggregator module enabled can use the MDS Aggregator.
-The agency must have at least one team configured for PMHC and a valid Provider Organisation Key that matches the Organisation Path in uploaded data.

 What type of data does the MDS Aggregator process?

-How does the distributed episode workflow function?
+How does the Distributed Episode Workflow function?

-- The lead agency creates a reporting period.
+1. The lead agency creates a reporting period.

-- Agencies submit their MDS extract to the Fixus MDS Aggregator.
+5. Agencies submit their MDS extract to the Fixus MDS Aggregator.

 What types of Import Modes are supported?